Suriname

 Screening process

-The proponent submits an application with general information on the project to the permitting agency, who sends the documents to NIMOS/NMA for an advice on the need for an ESIA.
-NIMOS/NMA uses the screening guidelines (Annex 1 of the ESIA guidance) and the screening list (Annex 2 of the ESIA guidelines) to decide on screening.
-Annex 1 provides a screening process consisting of several steps and a checklist to identify impacts.
-The outcomes of screening is that the activity is categorised into one of the categories listed in Annex 2.
-These are :
+The proponent submits an application with general information on the project to the permitting agency, who sends the documents to NMA for a decision on the need for an ESIA.
+NMA uses the screening lists in Tables I and II of the State Decision on Environmental Assessment of 2025 to decide on screening..
+The outcomes of screening is that the activity is categorised into one of the categories listed in these tables.
+These are:

-• Category A activities are requested to submit a full ESIA.
+• Category A activities are required to submit a full ESIA.

 • Category C activities do not require ESIA.